-- 1. Our Company has not been referred to the Board for Industrial and Financial Reconstruction (BIFR). - Our Company has not been referred to the National Company Law Tribunal (NCLT) under Insolvency and Bankruptcy Code, 2016. - 3.
+- 1. Our Company has not been referred to the Board for Industrial and Financial Reconstruction (BIFR). - 2.
+Our Company has not been referred to the National Company Law Tribunal (NCLT) under Insolvency and Bankruptcy Code, 2016. - 3.
 There is no winding up petition against the company, which has been accepted by the National Company Law Tribunal (NCLT). - 4.
 There has been no change in the Promoter(s) of the Company in the preceding one year from date of filing application to BSE for listing on BSE SME. - 5.
-Our company shall facilitate trading in demat securities before filing Prospectus with ROC and is in the process of entering into an agreement with both the depositories. - 6.
+Our company has facilitated trading in demat securities and has entered into an agreement with both the depositories. - 6.
 No material regulatory or disciplinary action has been taken by any stock exchange or regulatory authority in the past three years against the Company.